akirazcode/.github/profile/README.md

 ## Hi there! 👋
 I'm Gustavo Akira, founder of the Brazilian media platform Forus App and the app builder Apptime AI.
-We are looking for partners and partnerships, join us!

 Graduated in Mechatronics Engineering, Robotics and Control and Automation.